Click Here To Schedule A Consultation

 Can you glue a split earlobe?

 It is not recommended under any circumstance that a patient glue a split earlobe in an attempt to repair it.
-The safety and efficacy of any treatment should always be considered, and gluing a split earlobe is not necessarily safe or effective.
-Applying glue of any kind to a split earlobe puts patients at high risk of developing an infection and may prevent proper healing.
+The safety and efficacy of any treatment should always be considered, and applying glue of any kind to a split earlobe puts patients at high risk of developing an infection and may prevent proper healing.
 If you are seeking a solution to damaged earlobes, it’s best to consult with a board-certified plastic surgeon or dermatologist, such as Dr. Michele Green in NYC.
 Dr. Green is an expert who can carefully and artfully repair your torn earlobe.
-Working with Dr. Green to restore your earlobes guarantees that you can avoid risking infection or other unwanted side effects.
+Working with Dr. Green guarantees that you can restore your earlobes while avoiding risking infection or other unwanted side effects.

 How to heal a ripped ear piercing